 The Company manages its interest rate risk by having a balanced portfolio of fixed and variable loans and borrowings and entering into interest rate swaps.
 Hedge accounting does not apply to these swaps as they do not qualify for it.
 The interest rate sensitivity analysis is performed on items exposed to interest rate risk as at the end of the reporting period, including investments and borrowings with variable interest rates and interest rate swaps.
-At the reporting date, a change of 1% of interest rate in a reporting period could cause the profit for the year ended December 31, 2023 and 2022 to increase/decrease by \$90,650 thousand and \$77,011 thousand, respectively.
+At the reporting date, a change of 1% of interest rate in a reporting period could cause the profit for the years ended December 31, 2024 and 2023 to increase/decrease by \$123,683 thousand and \$90,650 thousand, respectively.